department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

   - url: /vocational-rehab-and-employment/service-disabled/return-to-job/
     title: Returning to Your Old Job
     description: If you want to return to the civilian job you held before activating, you have the right to do so.
 Find out if you can get help with this process.
-  - url: /disability-benefits/apply/claim-types/predischarge-claim/
-    title: Predischarge Claim
-    description: If you have a disability and you're currently in predischarge status, file a claim to help speed up the claim decision process.
-  - url: /vocational-rehab-and-employment/vetsuccess/
-    title: VetSuccess on Campus
-    description: Find out if our counselors can help you transition from military to college life.
-  - url: /vocational-rehab-and-employment/external-resources/
-    title: External Resources
-    description: Get links to more resources that can help you in your job search.
 ---

 <div class="va-introtext">